⚡ Faster setup option

 Do not affect previously processed documents

-You can enable Show archived to view archived items when needed.
+Enable Show archived to view them when needed

 🔁 Importing a CSV More Than Once (Override vs Append)